-HSBC Global Asset Management (UK) Limited (HSBC Asset Management) has disclosed the product allocation to six sectors with high exposure to climate transition risk.
+HSBC Asset Management (Fund Services UK) Limited has disclosed the product allocation to six sectors with high exposure to climate transition risk.
 These sectors are the same reported in HSBC Holdings plc annual report but the mapping and financing to these sectors between the two entities is different.
 It is important to note that not all companies within these sectors are high emitters and as more companies shift to renewable solutions, we expect a reduction in carbon intensity.

-Automotive Chemicals Construction and building materials Metals and mining Oil and gas Power and utilities Total Weight % 1.1% 1.8% 0.4% 7.9% 2.6% 2.2% 15.9% Weighted Average Carbon Intensity (tCO 2 e / USD million) 0.3 12.3 0.1 48.4 11.0 54.0 126.2
+Automotive Chemicals Construction and building materials Metals and mining Oil and gas Power and utilities Total Weight % 2.5% 0.0% 0.0% 1.0% 4.3% 1.8% 9.6% Weighted Average Carbon Intensity (tCO 2 e / USD million) 0.2 0.0 0.0 3.4 12.2 29.5 45.4

-The higher the carbon intensive exposure, the higher the transition costs are likely to be
+The higher the carbon intensive exposure, the higher the transition costs are likely to be.

-Forward-looking conclusions and portfolio alignment
+Forward-looking metrics and portfolio alignment

 Critically, the Climate Value-at-Risk model places a high weight on the current climate profile of the issuer.
 A company in a high carbon sector will have higher decarbonisation costs than a company in a low carbon sector.
 Companies that are currently engaged in low carbon solutions will have higher projected opportunities.
 The model does not capture the commitments of those companies that are serious about a low carbon economy but perhaps not yet transitioning or are not at the forefront of the clean technology revolution but can still benefit.
-As these companies may be captured in our sustainable investments in the form of qualitative climate investment objectives, we contrast the MSCI Climate Value-at-Risk model with a qualitative alignment indicator.
-Using S&P TruCost, we show the alignment category of the portfolio or fund/mandate where relevant, which categorizes underlying issuers based on their climate targets and provides a forward looking response to Climate value-at-risk.
+To assess portfolios using a forward-looking view that considers some qualitative company action, we leverage MSCI's portfolio alignment Implied Temperature Rise metric.